Teaching staff – Mrs Reese, Mrs Long, Mrs How

 Staff covering PPA and leadership release time – Mr Johnson, Mrs O'Kane

-Teaching Assistants – Mrs O'Kane, Mrs Mackie, Mrs Evans
+Teaching Assistants – Mrs O'Kane and Mrs Evans

 In Year 2, we ensure that all our pupils receive a purposeful learning experience, developing skills and knowledge through our creative curriculum.
 It is our intention to immerse pupils in the wonders of quality texts to instil a love for reading, a passion for discovery and a confidence to explore their imagination.